r0ry2/final_project-/README.md

 Connect them together (like a small network between them).
 Open ports for you so you can access them from your device.

-First things first: What does an image mean in Docker?

-An image is like a ready-made version of a specific program.
-For example, instead of manually installing PostgreSQL and configuring its settings, some people have created a ready-made version called a Postgres image.
-When you use it, Docker downloads the program from the internet and runs it immediately(Docker Hub).

-Without this code: You'd have to manually install Kafka, configure Zookeeper, download and configure Postgres, and repeat the same process for each tool.
-This is very tedious.

 The tools the doctor gave you:

-- Docker → The foundation, which is the container in which we run everything.
-- Kafka → A streaming system Responsible for receiving data in real-time (Streaming).
-- Zookeeper: A core program that Kafka needs to run (it manages the brokers).
-- Cassandra (SQL) → A distributed powerful NoSQL database for massive storage.
-- PostgreSQL → A traditional SQL database.
-- Anaconda → A Python programming environment (which can be used inside a container).
-- InfluxDB Time-Series database for storing real-time data (e.g., currency prices every second).